Exhibition 16 May - 12 June 2025

 We are all migrants, traversing this expansive, fiery archway.
 This arch could symbolise a gateway, a portal, or a pivotal life event such as war, which compels individuals to undergo a profound transformation or adversity.
 These experiences collectively contribute to the shared narrative of humanity, prompting us to contemplate the significance of the terms “migrant” and “citizen.”

-We weep alone in a kaleidoscope world of fire
+We weep alone in a kaleidoscope world of fire.
+Flames

-in response to pain, in its essence, it deserves recognition
+flicker and dance in response to pain, it deserves recognition

 Observe your body as it mourns the crumbling of bricks

-envision pain as a mere speck, the size of a pool,
+Imagine pain as a mere speck, the size of a pool

 War Window I & II, 2025.
 Claire Lee.
 100 x 71 x 2.5cm Ink and charcoal on paper and cotton/linen canvas, oak wood frame